bongiozzo/musica_mustdie/output/band_him.md

 # H.I.M.

-Дискография
+## Дискография

-"Greatest Lovesongs, vol. 666" 1997, Gothic
+### "Greatest Lovesongs, vol. 666" 1997, Gothic

+1. Your Sweet Six Six Six
+2. Wicked Game
+3. The Heartless
+4. Our Diabolikal Rapture
+5. It's All Tears (Drown In This Love)
+6. When Love And Death Embrace
+7. The Beginning Of The End
+8. (Don't Fear) The Reaper
+9. For You

+(p) 1997 BMG

-"Join Me" 1999, Gothic
+### "Join Me" 1999, Gothic

-"Razorblade Romance" 2000, Gothic
+### "Razorblade Romance" 2000, Gothic

+01. I love you (prelude to tragedy)      3.09
+02. Poison girl                          3.51
+03. Join me in death                     3.36
+04. Right here in my arms                4.03
+05. Gone with the sin                    4.22
+06. Razorblade kiss                      4.18
+07. Bury me deep inside your heart       4.16
+08. Heaven tonight                       3.18
+09. Death is in love with us             2.58
+10. Resurrection                         3.39
+11. One last time                        5.10
+12. Sigillum diaboli               bonustrack
+13. The 9th circle                  bonustrack

-"Right Here In My Arms" 2000, Gothic
+### "Right Here In My Arms" 2000, Gothic

+1. right here in my arms 3:23 (radio edit)
+2. join me in death 3:36 (razorblade mix)
+3. the heartless 3:58 (space jazz dubmen mix)
+4. Iґve crossed oceans of wine to find you 4:39 (ltd.edition only)
+5. Dark Secret Love 05:17

-"Deep Shadows and Brilliant Highlights" 2001, Gothic "Love Metal" 2003, Gothic
+### "Deep Shadows and Brilliant Highlights" 2001, Gothic

+01. Salt in Our Wounds
+02. Heartache Every Moment
+03. Lose You Tonight
+04. In Joy and Sorrow
+05. Pretending
+06. Close to the Flame
+07. Please Don’t Let it Go
+08. Beautiful
+09. Don’t Close Your Heart
+10. Love You Like I Do

+### "Love Metal" 2003, Gothic

+1. Buried Alive By Love, 5:01
+2. The Funeral Of Hearts, 4:29
+3. Beyond Redemption, 4:27
+4. Sweet Pandemonium, 5:46
+5. Soul on Fire, 3:59
+6. The Sacrament, 4:30
+7. Fortress Of Tears, 5:47
+8. Circle Of Fear, 5:24
+9. Endless Dark, 5:32
+10. The Path, 7:42
++ The Funeral Of Hearts video, 3:39

-"Dark Light" 2005, Gothic
+### "Dark Light" 2005, Gothic

+01. Dark Light
+02. Behind the Crimson Door
+03. Face of God
+04. Bound to be Wrong
+05. Killing Loneliness
+06. Under the Rose
+07. Forever Haunted
+08. Wings of a Butterfly
+09. Night in Despair
+10. Drunk on Shadows

-"Screamworks: Love In Theory And Practice" 2010, Gothic "Strange World [single]" 2012, Gothic
+### "Screamworks: Love In Theory And Practice" 2010, Gothic

+1. In Venere Veritas
+2. Scared To Death
+3. Heartkiller
+4. Dying Song
+5. Disarm Me (With Your Loneliness)
+6. Love, The Hardest Way
+7. Katherine Wheel
+8. In The Arms Of Rain
+9. Ode To Solitude
+10. Shatter Me With Hope
+11. Acoustic Funeral (For Love In Limbo)
+12. Like St. Valentine
+13. The Foreboding Sense Of Impending Happiness

+### "Strange World [single]" 2012, Gothic

+01.Strange World (KE Cover) 04:48

 ## Отношения с другими группами